 Facility Entrance.
 Use your facility’s entrance as the place to provide just a few classic St. Patrick’s Day decorations, like a banner or a pot of gold.
 (Having a pot of chocolate gold coins near the entrance is a great way to entice the grandkids to visit more.)

 Dining Room.
 Don’t forget the Dining Room tables.
 If you are unable to make St. Patrick’s Day crafts to act as the tables’ centerpieces, simply use ready-made shamrock centerpieces instead.
 Overall, be sure to have some sort of centerpiece for your tables that will highlight your special St. Patrick’s Day meal, like a delicious corned beef and cabbage lunch.

 Windows.
 Make sure to decorate the rooms of your bedridden residents for the holiday.
-For instance, tie green balloons to their bedposts and attach St. Patrick’s Day clings to their windows.
+For instance, tie green balloons to their bedposts and use window markers to draw shamrocks on their windows.
 Don’t forget to tape any St. Patrick’s Day cards or letters that they have received onto their bedroom walls.

 About Not Just Bingo: